 “Lessers—be they servants or secondary characters—have the same dreams and emotions as their betters, proving what Darcy learns, and through him, what Ms Austen so ably demonstrates—that we are truly all the same and that class is an imaginary distinction conferring no better manners on the ‘haves’ and no lesser nobility on the ‘have-nots.’”

 Those of us in the Jane Austen world are fortunate to be, at most times, betters.
-Today, Tomorrow and for months to come there will be so many in the state of Texas who will be toiling through what will seem like an endless trial.
+Today, Tomorrow and for months to come there will be so many in the Puerto Rico who will be toiling through what will seem like an endless trial.

 We can make a difference through a generous contribution to support these folks as they do their best to make it through today.